 Solar incentives are basically rebates or payment you receive in exchange for installing a solar energy system.
 These can vary significantly by state.
 The solar investment tax credit (ITC) is an incentive program offered by the federal government.
 As part of the program, solar installations (both commercial and residential) qualify for a 30% tax credit.
-Regardless of how you choose to pay for your system [link to solar PPA ERL that discusses available options], there are ways to leverage these incentives.
+Regardless of how you choose to pay for your solar system, there are ways to leverage these incentives.

 Solar Renewable Energy Credit (SREC): In eligible states, an SREC is created for each MWh of solar generated.
 The value of SRECs generally fluctuate in a market.

 Tariff-Based Incentive Program: In this program, incentives are paid based on the production of a solar energy system and the value is set for 20 years.